Why do people do the things they do?

-A week later, the chairman called, “Joe, our committee cannot decide.
+A week later, the chairman called, “Our committee cannot decide.
 Can you give us a little more time?”
-We agreed he would call in one week.
+He would call in one week.

 Sometime later, I discovered that the previous pastor was calling the shots on that committee.
-And because he was told of one particular answer I’d given to a question about the Bible, an answer he did not care for, he instructed the two or three members who were in his pocket to veto me.
+When he learned of an unsatisfying answer I’d given to a question about the Bible, he instructed his two lackeys on the committee to veto me.

-The pastor whom they ended up calling there endured great opposition and hostility from that bitter old man.
-(No exaggeration; that’s what he was.)
-Only after a number of his people had left the church and God called the old man home was the new pastor able to pull the congregation together and lead them.
+The pastor whom they ended up calling to that church endured great opposition and hostility from that bitter old man.
+Only after a number of his people had left the church and God called the old tyrant home was the new pastor able to pull the congregation together and lead them.

 The Lord had saved me from great difficulty.
 Honestly, I was not as strong as the pastor who went there.
-That pastorate with its hostility, harassment, and inner turmoil I would have endured at that church would have destroyed me.
+The hostility, harassment, and inner turmoil I would have endured at that church would have destroyed me.

-If my experience is any indication, don’t be surprised if one day some of those people come to you and whisper, “We made the mistake of our lives in not calling you.”
+However, don’t be surprised if one day someone from that church pulls you aside and whispers, “We made the mistake of our lives in not calling you.”
 You smile and give it not another thought.